I hacked America’s data, and I found out that we’re a bunch of terrible, idiotic human beings.

 If social media participation is a good indicator of the soul of our nation, God help us.
 We’re headed straight for the jetties and we’re going to crash and drown any day now.

 And it didn’t take hackers to show that.
-Just log in and peruse any social media site for five minutes, you’ll see where we’re headed.
+Just log in and peruse any social media site for five minutes, you’ll see where our collective idiotic nation is headed.
 And you’ll probably get pissed, too.

 To me, the fact that Russians posted bullshit stories isn’t that scary.
 Hell, Fox News Channel puts out bullshit stories all day, every day, and they make a considerable fortune selling advertising to companies that make end-of-days protection kits.
 God bless America, God bless capitalism, and God bless easily manipulated old people.